 George's father: brief glimpses of his life

-(With thanks to Catherine Wolff of Worthing, West Sussex, England.
-In June, 2005, she came across my web pages about George, and e-mailed me.
+(With thanks to the former Catherine Wolff of England.
+In June, 2005, while living in Worthing, West Sussex, she came across my web pages about George, and e-mailed me.
 It turns out she and I share great, great Macdonald grandparents and so are third cousins.
 Catherine has accumulated a great deal of genealogical information about these Macdonalds, and has generously shared it with me.
-Her husband, Mark, has even constructed a web page at this site showing five generations of the Macdonalds.
 I am indebted to Catherine's research for the following material, much of which comes from census records she has tracked down.)

 Michael MICHAEL Anderson MacDonald was born in Edinburgh, Scotland in 1853.
 His grandparents were Scottish, and so were his parents.
 His father, John Macdonald, was born in 1825 in South Leith, and his mother, Sophia Smith, was born in 1822 in Edinburgh.
 They were married in Edinburgh on June 15, 1849.
 John started as a printer in Edinburgh and moved to London in 1854, were he continued as a printer and proofreader.